c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_illumina.rst

+:orphan:

 .. _docs_gp_illumina_run_proc:

 .. spelling::

       qc

+.. warning:: **Not supported in GenPipes 4.0 Release**

+     Please note that Illumina Run Processing Pipeline is not supported in GenPipes Release 4.0.
+The pipeline is undergoing updates and enhancements.
+These include updates to run processing and MGI support.
+Watch out for future release of GenPipes.

 Illumina Run Processing Pipeline
 =================================
 Genomic Analyzers create massive amounts of data.
 The Illumina Run Processing Pipeline transforms primary imaging output from the Genome Analyzer into discrete aligned strings of bases.
 A package of integrated algorithms perform the core primary data transformation steps: image analysis, intensity scoring, base calling, and alignment.
 It also converts Base Call (BCL) files into `FASTQ`_ files that are needed for higher genomic analysis such as :ref:`ChIP Sequencing<docs_gp_chipseq>`.